Tyler Lockett Player Prop Bets for NFL Week 7 | Seattle vs. New Orleans 10/25/2021

 - Lockett (three red zone targets) has been the recipient of 20.0% of his team's 15 red zone pass attempts.

-- The Seahawks have called a pass in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
+- The Seahawks have thrown the football in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
 This offensive attack ranks 16th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Lockett's matchup with the Saints.